Rules & Certification Frequently Asked Questions

 Inactive to active:

 You can go from an inactive to active certificate at any time during the calendar year, provided you have taken 120 CPE hours over the past three years.
-You will also need to submit a CPE Reporting Form as well as the fees associated with your status change.
+You will need to submit a CPE Reporting Form as well as the fees associated with your status change.

 Active to inactive: